Go to the Students section

 At this time, a new Applicant Portal will be accessible to people applying directly to study at Oxford Brookes in Sept.
 2018 for courses beginning in Jan.
 2019 and in all future starting sessions.

 Within this period, there will be a mock enrolment and module selection.
 Part of this testing will seek the participation of students.
-The UAT is expected to take place somewhere between the end of September and mid-November.
-This will be confirmed closer to the time.

 At this point, all of the following areas of the system will be live.

 All students currently studying at Oxford Brookes will have been moved to the new system.
 All the relevant staff, such as student advisors, academics and Student Central staff will be able to access all the student information that they would typically require to support a student’s journey.

 Banner’s functionality for Graduation management will be live at this point.

 Banner’s functionality for assessment, exam committees and student progression will also be live at this point.

 At this time, the expectation is that the new system will be up-and-running and working well.
 However, eCSIS will remain live for 6 months after June 2019, as a back-up in case any issues arise.
 Once the University is happy that Banner is working well, it will decide what archiving options to implement and finally a decision will be made to turn off eCSIS and dispose the hardware.

 Training will take place as close to the Go-Live times as possible and colleagues who need to be trained will be contacted well in advance.
 To determine these times, the SRS Programme team will be liaising with heads of departments and directors to identify the best times to train people.